eecs-autograder/autograder-cli/README.md

 ```

 # Obtaining a Token
-Log in to autograder.io in Chrome and open up the developer tools
-from the Chrome menu (View->Developer->Developer Tools on a Mac).
-Click on a course link.
-In the developer console, click on a request
-(e.g. my_roles/ or projects/).
-Under Request Headers, there is an
-Authorization entry that looks like "Token ".
-Copy
+Visit https://autograder.io/web/__apitoken__ and sign in.
-the hex string and save it to the file .agtoken in your home
+Save the file you are prompted to download as `.agtoken` in your home directory or the directory.
-directory.

 # The Command Line Interface
 This library provides a simple command line interface for sending requests: